michaelmelanson/michaelmelanson/README.md

 ### Hi there 👋

-I work as a Senior Web Developer at @Shopify.
+I work as a Senior Web Developer at Shopify.
 I also do hobby programming, almost always entirely unrelated to web development.
 That's mostly what you'll find in my repos and I've pinned a few below 👇🏻.

 ### Some more about me